TBD54566975/risk-buddy/README.md

 INFO:root:LLM response: yes, the transaction data violates the rule. the reason for the transaction, which is payment for a coffee, does not match the magnitude of the purchase, which is $250.00. this discrepancy indicates a potential violation of the rule.
 ```

-The data (abbreciated) woudl be something like:
+The data (abbreciated) would be something like:

 ```json
                     "pair": "USD/BANK_STABLE",